 Please ensure all items of your children’s school uniform (especially jumpers, coats and hats) are named.
 This prevents them from getting lost when taken off.
 Please note that jewellery is not allowed to be worn in Reception.

-We have a snack area that is available in the afternoon for the children to access independently.
 The children are offered a drink of milk and one piece of fruit every day.
-Water is also available throughout the whole school day (please ensure that your child has a named water bottle).
-Milk for the children is free until they turn 5 years of age; please see the school office for more information.
+Water is also available throughout the whole school day (please ensure that your child has a named water bottle in school everyday).

 You are your child’s first educator and we enjoy building partnerships with parents throughout the year.
 Parent’s meetings are planned throughout the school year but you are always welcome to arrange informal meetings with your child’s class teacher after school at any time.